BluesparkLabs/iu_paragraphs/README.md

 * Tabs + Tab section - display paragraphs as IU Framework Tabs

 ### Provided by submodules
-* paragraphs_iu_webform: a paragraph type that embeds a drupal webform
+* iu_paragraphs_webform: a paragraph type that embeds a drupal webform

 ### TBD:
 * Carousel - need to decide whether to keep this and choose a specific carousel plugin, or remove it.